chrisgrieser/obsidian-sidebar-toggler/README.md

 ---

 > __Note__
-> This plugin has been archived, since the same functionality can now be achieved by the [Advanced URI plugin](https://obsidian.md/plugins?id=obsidian-advanced-uri) in a much more efficient manner using it's new `eval` URI scheme:
+> This plugin has been archived, since the same functionality can now be achieved by the [Advanced URI plugin](https://obsidian.md/plugins?id=obsidian-advanced-uri) in a much more efficient and customizable manner using it's new `eval` URI scheme:

 ```text
 # show left sidebar